 The Commission may require the holder of a receipted ticket to complete a statutory declaration, upon the payment of any lotto prize or share of a prize to that person, stating that the person has not, or is not to that person’s knowledge part of a group which has, acted in a manner contrary to the Act or these rules in relation to a receipted ticket.

-15. Player Registration Service
+15. Lotterywest membership

-(1) A player’s card with a PRS number will be issued to a subscriber who requests a number from the Commission under this rule, pays the amount determined by the Commission (if any) and provides what the Commission accepts as appropriate confirmation of identification.
+(1) A Lotterywest membership number will be issued to a subscriber who applies for a membership from the Commission under this rule, pays the amount determined by the Commission (if any) and provides what the Commission accepts as appropriate confirmation of identification.

-(2) A person who presents a winning receipted ticket that is endorsed with a PRS number, within 5 weeks of the relevant draw, will be paid in accordance with these rules, unless —
+(2) A person who presents a winning receipted ticket that is endorsed with a Lotterywest membership number within the timeframe stipulated by the Commission in relation to that type of lotto draw, will be paid in accordance with these rules, unless —

 (a) the Commission has been notified that the particular ticket has been lost or stolen, within a day of the loss or theft; or

-(b) the Commission requests verification of ownership or identity at the time of presentation, by means of a statutory declaration, and that verification is not provided.
+(b) the Lotterywest membership number on the receipted ticket is different to the number on the Lotterywest membership card presented to the agent.

 (3) The prize entitlement of a winning receipted ticket that —

-(a) is endorsed with a PRS number; and
+(a) is endorsed with a Lotterywest membership number; and

-(b) is not claimed, or paid, within 5 weeks of the relevant draw,
+(b) is not claimed, or paid, within the timeframe stipulated by the Commission,

-will be paid in a manner determined by the Commission to the person named, and to the bank details recorded, against that player’s PRS number.
+will be paid in a manner determined by the Commission to the person named, and to the player’s e-wallet or to the bank details recorded against that player’s Lotterywest membership number.

-(4) Payment of a prize entitlement under subrule (2) or (3) discharges the liability of the Commission in relation to any particular winning receipted ticket that is endorsed with a PRS number, and possession by a subscriber of a player’s card does not entitle the subscriber to claim a prize from the Commission that has already been paid.
+(4) Payment of a prize entitlement under subrule (2) or (3) discharges the liability of the Commission in relation to any particular winning receipted ticket that is endorsed with a Lotterywest membership number, and possession by a subscriber of a Lotterywest membership card does not entitle the subscriber to claim a prize from the Commission that has already been paid.

+[Rule 15 amended in Gazette 4 Oct 2017 p.
+5112-13.]

 16. Information on playslips

 The Commission must ensure that a playslip for lotto displays —